MAGAZINE

 The Lock-Down Dog

-The preparations for Christmas are already in progress at full speed and the current lock-down no longer causes any sleepless nights.
-We are looking forward to the forced deceleration and remember the last lock-down:
+The preparations for Christmas are already in full swing and the current lock-down no longer causes any sleepless nights.
+We are looking forward to the forced slowdown and remember the last lock-down:

 The most pleasant side effect was the extensive cooking and the rest.